 2. The annual meeting of the Corporation shall be held during September at such time as the Board of Directors shall determine.

 3. Notice of the annual meetings of the members shall be given by written notice via electronic communication, (or certified mail, return receipt requested, if requested by a member) to each member at his last known e-mail address, place of business or residence at least ten (10) days before such annual meetings.

 4. Special meetings of the members may be held at such time and place as the President may determine, or may be called by a majority of the Directors, or by written petition of at least three (3) members.
 It shall be the duty of the Secretary to call such meetings within thirty (30) days after such demand.

 5. Notice of special meetings of members, stating the time and in general terms the purpose thereof, shall be given in a like manner as the notice required for the regular annual meetings.
-If all the members shall be present at any gathering, any business may be transacted without previous notice.
+If all the members are present at any gathering, any business may be transacted without previous notice.

-7. The President, or in his absence the Vice-President, or in the absence of the President and Vice-President, a Chairman elected by the members present shall call the meetings of the members to order and shall act as the presiding officer thereof.
+7. The President, or in his absence the Vice President, or in the absence of the President and Vice President, a Chairman elected by the members present shall call the meetings of the members to order and shall act as the presiding officer thereof.

 8. At the annual meeting of the members, the members shall elect by ballot a Board of Directors as constituted by these bylaws.

 9. At every meeting of the members, each member shall have only one vote.
 Votes cast by mail will be accepted provided they are received by the Secretary at least two (2) days prior to the meeting when the vote is to be taken.
 Proxy votes in writing or electronically submitted will be accepted.

 10. So long as a quorum is represented, a majority vote of the members present, either in person or by proxy, is necessary for the adoption of any resolution (excepting any amendment to these By-Laws as specified in Article XVIII) and for the election of a member to the Board of Directors.